educia/pseudobibeR.esp/README.md

 - `data-raw/dict.yaml`: maps each feature ID (e.g. `f_45_conjuncts`) to a list
   of underscore-separated lemmas or multiword patterns.
 All entries are lower-cased automatically; comments beginning with `#` are allowed.
+- **Important:** the extractor converts dictionary entries to lemmas via [`dictionary_to_lemmas()`](R/parse_functions.R) before matching.
+Only the final token of any multiword string is retained (underscores become spaces first), so list verbs in their infinitive forms unless a downstream heuristic looks at full token sequences.
+Complex periphrastic cues (e.g., `risquer de`, `être susceptible de`) are handled directly in `block_modals_fr()` and similar helpers—there is no benefit to duplicating those words in `dict.yaml`.
+- When in doubt, prefer documenting phrase-level expectations in the relevant test file or helper comments rather than expanding the dictionaries with surface forms that the parser never sees.
 - `data-raw/word_lists.yaml`: collects helper lists (pronouns, suffixes, stop-lists, etc.).
 Write phrases normally (`"à peine"`); the build script will normalize spaces to underscores as needed.